-To help in directional change, branch connection, size change, etc. of PVC pipe routing, a long list of commonly used PVC piping fittings are available.
+To help in directional change, branch connection, size change, etc. of PVC pipe routing, a long list of commonly used PVC piping fittings is available.

 These are PVC pipe fittings with three ends, one on the side at a 90-degree angle and two in a straight line.
-They can connect two lines into one mainline.
-PVC tees are often used for PVC structures.
+They can connect two lines into one main line.
+PVC tee connections are often used for PVC structures.
 These are extremely versatile fitting which is some of the most used parts in plumbing.
 Tees have slip socket ends but threaded versions are also available.

 For the piping system to get a turn (directional change), you will need to bend the pipeline around with PVC elbows.
-These elbows are most commonly available at 90 degrees and 45 degrees angle.
-Mostly elbows have slip socket ends but threaded versions are also available.
+These elbows are most commonly available at 90-degree and 45-degree angles.
+Most elbows have slip socket ends but threaded versions are also available.

 Couplings and Unions: